The flavor of steamed fish prepared with live fish is out of this world.

 Step 1- Clean the fish

-The fish should be gutted and descaled (by your fish vendor) Clean the fish cavity thoroughly (make sure not more debris and any fish blood that has a stinky smell)
+- The fish should be gutted and descaled by your fish vendor.
+Clean the cavity of the fish thoroughly (make sure no more debris and any fish blood that has a stinky smell)

 Step 2- Pour hot water over the fish

-Pour some hot water over the entire fish with a ladle a few time.
-(This is to remove the fishy smell and the slimy coating on the fish, if any. )
+- Pour some hot water over the entire fish with a ladle a few times.
+(This is to remove the fishy smell and the slimy coating on the fish if any. )

 Step 3- Prepare for steaming